September 6, 2018

 Beginning in late June or early July we expect to start seeing nests from Green sea turtles.
 Greens typically lay fewer nests than Loggerheads on Volusia County beaches (in the 10’s instead of 100’s).
 Green nesting numbers appear to be increasing throughout the state and within Volusia County.
 In Florida, 2017 set a new record high year with 53,102 nests!
 For more info, please visit http://www.myfwc.com/research/wildlife/sea-turtles/nesting/green-turtle/ In 2017, we observed a new record high of 82 Green turtle nests on Volusia beaches.

-Teams have been surveying the inlet parks and county beaches for nesting shorebirds.
+Teams surveyed the inlet parks and county beaches for nesting shorebirds between April-August.
+While a few solitary nests were found in some isolated places, other nesting attempts in busy areas were unsuccessful.
 All shorebird nests laid on county beaches are cordoned off from human disturbance so that they have the best chance of being successful.
 If you are interested in seeing them for yourself, please stay OUT of all posted areas; bring binoculars and look from afar.
 Disturbance to nesting birds can cause them to abandon the eggs, leaving them exposed for too long and vulnerable to predators.
 Remember, these are small, well camouflaged eggs laid in the sand, so even walking into posted areas could be fatal to baby birds!!
 In many cases both the mother and the father birds monitor the nest.
 If the adult bird notices you, take a few steps back because you are too close!
 If you see an injured bird, report it to Beach Safety personnel (386-239-6414) as soon as possible.
 County staff are trained to rescue injured birds and make sure they receive proper care.

 Outside of sea turtle nesting season, the beach is opened to public driving from sunrise to sunset.
 However from May 1 –Oct.
 31- the beach opening and closing times are from 8 a.m. to 7 p.m.
 This allows time for sea turtle monitoring crews to clearly mark all the nests and perform vital tasks before the beach is open to driving for the public.